 Without further ado, let's get down to it:

 How much does a book editor cost?
 It depends on the following factors...

 If you are uncertain about the definitions and what they entail, don't worry, we will explain them in more detail further down.
 The rates depicted in the table below are based on the median prices derived from a survey from the Editorial Freelancers Association and give an indication of what to budget for.

-It is also worth noting that these rates are not set in stone, but it is good enough to give you an idea of what to budget for.
+These rates are not set in stone, but it is good enough to give you an idea of what to budget for.
 Also, note that these prices refer to works of fiction only.